defold/doc/docs/en/tutorials/runner.md

 It's perhaps not very exciting, but it's a running Defold game application and we can easily modify it into something more interesting.
 So let's do that.

-First of all, let's clean "main.collection" of the one game object it contains.
+First of all, let's clean the *main.collection* file of the one game object it contains.

-* Double click the file "main.collection" to open it in the editor.
+* Double click the file *main.collection* to open it in the editor.
 * Select (click) "go" in the *Outline* view to the right.
 * Right-click and select <kbd>Delete</kbd> from the pop up menu.
 * Save the file.
 Select <kbd>File ▸ Save</kbd> in the main menu.